365-day return policy

 Check out the top 3 reasons why you shouldn't swim with a leather bracelet (or necklace or jacket!) below.

+Leather will lose its natural oil and shrink if you swim with it.
 Wearing your leather bracelet in the shower or while swimming in a pool or the ocean can strip the oils from it.
 It can also happen if your bracelet gets soaked in the rain.
 When these rich oils are gone, you’ll find that the leather bracelet stiffens, cracks and even shrinks.

 Leather can discolour if exposed to too much water.
 It may not happen on the first day, but prolonged soaking in water can cause the colour of your leather bracelet to fade or wear off completely.
+Most leather bracelets are either dyed or painted with colour.
+Constant swimming or showering with your bracelet can cause the colour to fade or peel off.

 With proper care, your leather bracelet shouldn’t smell.
 If it does, it needs a good cleaning and time to air-out.
 It also indicates that you’re wearing it too much without giving it time to ‘breathe’.